Introduction

 Conclusion

 Talking on and on is a common communication challenge that can affect relationships and interactions.
-By understanding its synonyms, causes, and effects, we can better navigate conversations and respond appropriately.
-Whether through choosing the right words to describe it or learning how to manage it in real-time, awareness is the first step toward more balanced and effective communication.
+By understanding its synonyms, causes, and effects, we can better manage conversations and respond appropriately.
+Now, whether through choosing the right words to describe it or learning how to manage it in real-time, awareness is the first step toward more balanced and effective communication.
 Remember, good dialogue is a two-way street—listening is just as important as speaking.